Beam Load Reaction Calculator

 What is Beam Load Reaction Calculator?

-The Loads to Reactions Calculator instantly computes support reactions (R_A, R_B, R_C), fixed-end moments (M_A), shear forces, and bending moments for simply supported, cantilever, propped cantilever, overhanging, and continuous beams under point loads, uniform distributed loads (UDL), triangular loads, applied moments, and self-weight.
-It is the essential first step in drawing shear force diagrams (SFD) and bending moment diagrams (BMD) for reinforced concrete beam design and steel beam sizing.
+The Beam Loads to Reactions Calculator quickly determines support reactions (R_A, R_B, R_C), fixed-end moments (M_A), shear forces, and bending moments for a wide range of beam configurations—whether simply supported, cantilever, propped cantilever, overhanging, or continuous.
+It accurately handles diverse loading conditions, including point loads, uniformly distributed loads (UDL), triangular loads, applied moments, and even self-weight.
+This makes it a fundamental starting point for developing shear force diagrams (SFD) and bending moment diagrams (BMD), which are critical in reinforced concrete design and steel beam sizing (as discussed in Structural Analysis by Russell C. Hibbeler, which states: “Determining support reactions is the first step in the analysis of beams and frames, as all internal forces depend on equilibrium of the entire structure”).

 Calculator Use Purpose: Find all support reactions and moments under service loads so you can proceed confidently to shear, moment, deflection, and reinforcement design.